ddc-java/style-guide/docs/java.md

     Similarly, while the `m` and `s` prefixes on non-`public`, non-`static` and `static` fields (respectively) are often seen in Java source code (including the Android library source code), these are also unnecessary, and _should be avoided._

 8. If a non-`static` field is intended to act as a primary key value of a persistent instance (e.g a field annotated with `@PrimaryKey` in an entity class), _prefer_ the simpler `id` to `{entity name}Id`.

+Note that there are a few long-standing exceptions to the naming & casing rules listed in GJSG and above.
+For example, `UUID` is a class in the Java standard ibrary, written as indicated in UPPERCASE; however, `uuid` (rather than `uUID`) is the correct way to use that initialism as a field or variable name.

 ## Programming practices